MZernick/UTA-Bootcamp-README-Generator/READMESample.md

     N/A

 ## Usage
-    This application is created to produce and easy, efficent, and routine way to create a ReadMe file.
+    To create ReadMe files routinely

 ## License
     MIT License
 ## How to Contribute
-    Do not touch the coconut.
+    N/A
 ## Test
-    Run it using node in the terminal of your Visual Studio Code application
+    Run in terminal in your visual studio applicaiton
 ## Questions
-    Please address all questions through https://github.com/MZernick or directly through email at Mfzernick@gmail.com
+    Please address all questions through https://github.com/MZernick or directly through email at MZernick